 The Company's financial instruments include cash and cash equivalents, accounts receivable, amounts due from parent company and accounts payable.
-The fair values of these financial instruments approximates their carrying amounts based on their subsequent liquidation as a result of the sale of the Company.
+The fair values of these financial instruments approximates their carrying amounts based on their subsequent liquidation as a result of the sale of the operating assets of the Company.